mattermost/docs/source/integrate/jira-interoperability.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

-Minimize distractions, reduce context switching between your project management tool and your communication platform integrating Jira with Mattermost.
+Minimize distractions, reduce context switching between your project management tool and your communication platform by integrating Jira with Mattermost.
 Create Jira issues directly from Mattermost conversations, attach messages to Jira issues, transition and assign Jira issues, and follow up on action items in real-time, directly from Mattermost channel subscriptions.

 .. note::

   - You can control which events trigger notifications including issue creation, field-specific issue updates, reopened, resolved, or deleted issues, as well as new, updated, or deleted issue comments.
   - Jira Core and Jira Software products, for Server, Data Center, and Cloud platforms are supported, and tested with versions 7 and 8.
+  - Jira Service Management (formally known as Jira Service Desk) isn't supported.
-  - From Jira v3.0, support for multiple Jira instances is supported with Mattermost Professional and Enterprise plans, configured using Administrator Slash Commands.
+  - From v3.0 of this integration, support for multiple Jira instances is supported with Mattermost Professional and Enterprise plans, configured using Administrator Slash Commands.

 Setup
 ------